SupeRuier/awesome-active-learning/README.md

 # Technique-oriented Approach

 After we specifying the problems,the way to derive active learning algorithms should be considered.
-In this section, we analyze the current works from two aspects：
+This section contains two parts：
-- Taxonomy on AL strategies
+- Taxonomy in AL strategies
-- AL strategies on Different models
+- AL strategies under different models

-There might be overlaps between these two aspects.
+There might be overlaps between these two parts.
-Here we just provide two different approaches for you to find the information you need.
+Here we just provide two different dimensions for you to find the information you need.

-## Taxonomy on AL Strategies (Pool-based Classification)
+## Taxonomy in AL Strategies (Pool-based Classification)

-In this section, we provide our taxonomy on the current AL strategies.
+In this section, we provide our taxonomy in the current AL strategies.
 We hope this can bring you a intuition to design your own strategy or just choose the most appropriate strategy.
 We note that the taxonomy we used here is focusing on pool-based classification.